readthedocs/ethicalads.io/content/pages/vs-carbon-ads.md

 For sites showing ads from EthicalAds, we have a [revenue calculator]({filename}/pages/publisher-calculator.md) to help you understand and estimate how much you will earn with us.
-Just as we show advertisers where their ads appear, we show publishers the companies whose ads are appear on their site.
+Just as we show advertisers where their ads appear, we show publishers the companies whose ads appear on their site.

 <a id="support"></a>